 It's no wonder Ennis welcomes cold weather.
-This general manager of the Southern Cattle Company, said he and his crew fight flies at least six months out of the year.
+This general manager of the Southern Cattle Company, says he and his crew fight flies at least six months out of the year.
 They appreciate any help Mother Nature throws their way.

 "Fly control is a challenge in the Southeast because of our warmer weather.
 We don't get enough prolonged periods of cold weather to impact insect populations.
-Then we have a long, hot, humid summer season," he said.
+Then we have a long, hot, humid summer season," he says.

 The battle against flies starts mid-March, which is weaning time at the ranch.
 Because fly populations can be unusually high here and the season long, Ennis' control program may not always toe the line recommended by some entomologists to avoid the development of resistance.
 He does make sure, however, that his approach to control is multipronged.

-Ennis said they try to keep ahead of flies, making sure controls are part of their scheduled program.
+Ennis says they try to keep ahead of flies, making sure controls are part of their scheduled program.
 As calves are vaccinated, around the 8-month-old mark, they are dewormed, and the keepers are treated with a fly pour-on.
 He uses either Ultra Saber (lambda-cyhalothrin), which targets horn flies, or Durasect (permethrin) for lice and face fly control.

+FeedThrough Controls.
 Along with the pour-on applications, minerals with feedthrough fly control containing methoprene are made available to the herd in mid-March.
 Ennis continues to use these minerals until the end of fly season, typically sometime in mid-October.

 In Ennis' situation, the pour-ons usually give control for 45 days, and the mineral is an additional method.
-When fly populations really ramp up in August and September, Ennis said they use the pour-on again or spray cattle with a permethrin or cyfluthrin insecticide from a hand-held unit out of the back of a truck after baiting cows into corrals.
+When fly populations really ramp up in August and September, Ennis says they use the pour-on again or spray cattle with a permethrin or cyfluthrin insecticide from a hand-held unit out of the back of a truck after baiting cows into corrals.

 Boxler uses a similar approach with a sprayer but does it out on pasture.

-"I did a study five years ago with a mist blower on a pickup, and I was able to reduce stable flies 72%," he reported.
+"I did a study five years ago with a mist blower on a pickup, and I was able to reduce stable flies 72%," he reports.
 "I fed the cattle range cake, and over time, they calmed down.
 Some of our producers in the Sand Hills have adapted the system, and it works pretty well for their management styles."